damian-duchnowski/flappy_bird/README.md

 # FlappyBirdWithAI

-The real readme is on the tryingOutAI branch, sorry...
+The real readme is on the tryingOutAI branch, sorry...# flappy_bird